 - Open the Maps app on your iOS device.

 - Get driving directions to the desired destination.

 - Swipe the route card up.

-Your electric vehicle trips can also be routed on a Mac computer running the macOS 11.0 Big Sur update or later, and then sent directly to your iPhone to have when on the go.
-Keep in mind that Maps on macOS Catalina and earlier doesn’t support electric vehicle routing.
+Your electric vehicle trips can also be routed on a Mac computer running macOS 11.0 Big Sur or later and then sent directly to your iPhone to have when on the go.